vacmg/PurifyMyWater/Webpage/index.md

 - #### Control unit

 Our control unit packages all the electronics needed to control and supply energy to all the pumps and components used in the system.
-It has an arduino MEGA 2560 inside which is the main controller.
-In adition, we are developing 2 versions of the control unit: one with a touchscreen module and another without.

-The touchscreen can be used to monitor the system, check for errors and tune its parameters to adapt to your necesities.
-Moreover, it can be used to toggle additional features such as an AC power supply, an USB phone charger and more!

-The version without the touchscreen will also be capable of toggling the additional features, though it will require some additional steps.
-In this case it will have to be the features will have to be configured by editing the configuration file of the system.
-The configuration file will be available inside a microSD card in JSON format.

 ## Software
-Currently, our development team is developing and testing a rework of the code which will work with the hardware revision that is also being developed now.
-This rework will include the support of the touchscreen and lots of extra functionalities.
+Currently, our team is developing and testing a brand new prototype which will use better algorythms to get a huge improvement in efficiency.

-The code is being developed in Arduino language, a slightly modified version of C++ which emulates processing main methods: setup and loop.